intel-analytics/ipex-llm/python/llm/example/GPU/HuggingFace/LLM/chatglm3/README.md

 # ChatGLM3

 In this directory, you will find examples on how you could apply IPEX-LLM INT4 optimizations on ChatGLM3 models on [Intel GPUs](../../../README.md).
-For illustration purposes, we utilize the [THUDM/chatglm3-6b](https://huggingface.co/THUDM/chatglm3-6b) as a reference ChatGLM3 model when you choose **Hugging Face** as your model hub.
-And if you choose **ModelScope** as your model hub, we use [ZhipuAI/chatglm3-6b](https://www.modelscope.cn/models/ZhipuAI/chatglm3-6b) as a reference ChatGLM3 model.
+For illustration purposes, we utilize the [THUDM/chatglm3-6b](https://huggingface.co/THUDM/chatglm3-6b) (or [ZhipuAI/chatglm3-6b](https://www.modelscope.cn/models/ZhipuAI/chatglm3-6b) for ModelScope) as a reference ChatGLM3 model.

 ## 0. Requirements
 To run these examples with IPEX-LLM on Intel GPUs, we have some recommended requirements for your machine, please refer to [here](../../../README.md#requirements) for more information.